imagej/imagej.github.io/_pages/Auto_Threshold.md

 This implementation seems to converge more often than the original.
 Nevertheless, sometimes the algorithm does not converge to a solution.
 In that case a warning is reported to the log window and the result defaults to the initial estimate of the threshold which is computed using the Mean method.
 The **Ignore black** or **Ignore white** options might help to avoid this problem.

 -   {% include citation last='Kittler ' first='J ' last2='Illingworth ' first2='J ' year='1986 ' journal='Pattern Recognition ' title='Minimum error thresholding ' volume='19 ' pages='41-47 ' %}

 Ported from Antti Niemistö's [MATLAB](MATLAB ) code.
 See [here](http://www.cs.tut.fi/~ant/histthresh/) for an excellent slide presentation and the original [MATLAB](MATLAB ) code.

 ### Minimum

 Similarly to the Intermodes method, this assumes a bimodal histogram.
 The histogram is iteratively smoothed using a running average of size 3, until there are only two local maxima.
-The threshold t is such that yt−1 \> yt \<= yt+1.
+The threshold t is such that yt−1 &gt; yt &lt;= yt+1.

 Images with histograms having extremely unequal peaks or a broad and ﬂat valley are unsuitable for this method.

-  - {% include citation last='Prewitt ' first='JMS ' last2='Mendelsohn ' first2='ML ' year='1966 ' journal='Annals of the New York Academy of Sciences ' url='http://www3.interscience.wiley.com/journal/119758871/abstract?CRETRY=1\&SRETRY=0 ' title='The analysis of cell images ' volume='128 ' pages='1035-1053 ' %}
+-   {% include citation last='Prewitt ' first='JMS ' last2='Mendelsohn ' first2='ML ' year='1966 ' journal='Annals of the New York Academy of Sciences ' url='http://www3.interscience.wiley.com/journal/119758871/abstract?CRETRY=1&SRETRY=0 ' title='The analysis of cell images ' volume='128 ' pages='1035-1053 ' %}

 Ported from Antti Niemistö's [MATLAB](MATLAB ) code.
 See [here](http://www.cs.tut.fi/~ant/histthresh/) for an excellent slide presentation and the original [MATLAB](MATLAB ) code.